theingenuityco/aura/README.md

 ### Backward Compatibility

-v3.0.0 maintains API compatibility where possible.
+v4.0.0 maintains full API compatibility with v3.x.
 Legacy files are preserved in the [`archive/`](./archive/) directory for reference.

 ## 🎯 Use Cases